byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### *Water Therapy;* the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing Whole Health, Earth Care, Wellness, and Happiness.
 A practice of *Symbiotic Connection* with the natural world and with each other, *healing water to soul.*

 #### ***Conservation as a consequence of production.***

-***Symbiotic Living; Cleaning is Healing and Caring for Earth Mothers- Water, Soil and Air.***
+***Symbiotic Living; Pro-biotic Eco-enzyme Cleaning is Healing and Caring for Earth Mothers- Water, Soil and Air.***

 **Explore an alternative way to connect; Symbiotically clean, heal and support the whole body in a way that cleans, heals and supports the environment.
 A pro-biotic rich super food for the micro-biome of the Physical Body and Mother Earth.**

 #### *Self-care that goes far beyond the self.*

-**Symbiotically nourishing, fortifying and gentle, pro-biotic cleaning is healing.**

-**Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.**
+**Symbiotically nourishing, fortifying and gentle.
+Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.**

 *Yes, Nature is that simple, effective and synergistic.*

 #### *What is Pro-biotic Eco-enzyme*

 **A simple process of encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.**

-**Teaming with antioxidants, Pro-Biotic Eco-enzyme is a powerful multi-functional tool.**

 **Through fermentation, the ingredients used for making Pro-biotic Eco-enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.**